repyh/discord.pay/README.md

 ### Customizing
 You can customize your store page by going into the `views` folder. discord.pay uses ejs for easier use.

+### Production Mode
+Once you're done testing your stuffs, you can go agead and change the `mode` property in `paypal.configure` function into `live`.
+For reference, you can google `paypal developer sandbox and live mode`.
+`
 I'm pretty bad at explaining stuffs and I accidentally deleted the previous draft and I only made this as quick as I can.
 Many features will come soon and this will be updated too.